 The Takeaway

-An options straddle is essentially a two-trade bundle that’s designed to allow investors to wager whether there will be a major move in an asset’s price or not.
+An options straddle is essentially a two-trade bundle that’s designed to allow investors to take a position on whether there will be a significant move in an asset’s price.

-In a long straddle, investors have the potential to capture a significant profit while having paid only a relatively low cost for the options premiums.
-However, If the stock trades sideways or doesn’t post a big move, the investor will lose the money they invested in the premiums.
+A long straddle may offer high returns if the asset moves sharply, while the total premium paid represents the maximum loss.
+However, if the stock trades sideways or doesn’t post a big move, the investor may lose the money they invested in the premiums.
 In a short straddle, the opposite is true.
-If the underlying asset doesn’t post a big move, the investor can make money.
+If the underlying asset doesn’t post a big move, the investor may profit, but the potential for loss is unlimited.

 Options involve risks, including substantial risk of loss and the possibility an investor may lose the entire amount invested in a short period of time.
 Before an investor begins trading options they should familiarize themselves with the Characteristics and Risks of Standardized Options .
 Tax considerations with options transactions are unique, investors should consult with their tax advisor to understand the impact to their taxes.